garymarkfuller/warboel/Creatures.md

 - Lifespan - 800 to 900 years
 - Height - 7ft to 7.5ft
 - Weight - 12st to 14st
+- Features - Green scales, winged underarms for gliding, rabbit like eyes, bat like ears, small horn on forehead.
 - Habitat - Shaon, Mountains
 - Alignment - Lawful Neutral